swong1267/fill_in_the_blanks/README.md

 20. Fill in the code to have our posts display properly.
 21. We want to add some more posts, edit your new view and the corresponding ```_form``` partial to allow creation of new posts via a form.
 22. What other files do we need to fill in before the new form will work properly?
 Be sure to add validations to the Post model.
-23. Go back to your posts_controller and fill in the corresponding actions to allow creation of a Post.
+23. Go back to your posts_controller and fill in the corresponding actions to allow creation and viewing of a Post.
 24. Now we want to go back and edit one of our existing posts.
 Fill in the corresponding view and actions to make this work.
 25. Almost done!
 Add a button next to each Post that allows us to destroy that post.

+### BONUS: Edit your layout to have a custom, site wide, title (i.e., "Ian's Rails App!")

 #### Your app should: